petergridge/Irrigation-V5/README.md

 These sensors will be defaulted:
 - Water Adjustment will default to 1
 - Rain sensor will default to off

+If a program is triggered manually zones will run based on the above conditions.

 ### ECO feature
 The ECO feature allows multiple short watering cycles to be configure for a zone in the program to minimise run off and wastage.
 Setting the optional configuration of the Wait, Repeat attributes of a zone will enable the feature.
 Perfect for pots and can reduce water used by 50%.